 Accountability Measures

 All fraternity and sorority organizations and individual members are expected to adhere to and be in compliance with all guidelines, policies, and procedures set forth in this manual, as well as policies enforced by their respective governing council, national organization, the University, and state and federal law.
-If an organization fails to adhere to (office and university--delete) polices, mandates, or requirements the organization can be held accountable through the office accountability measure process, as well as the council judicial process and/or the university conduct process.
+If an organization fails to adhere to these polices, mandates, or requirements, the organization can be held accountable through the office accountability measure process, as well as the council judicial process and/or the university conduct process.

 The following accountability measures may include, but are not limited to: